theupdateframework/specification/tuf-spec.md

 and directories are completely at the discretion of the application using the framework.

+However, when <a>CONSISTENT_SNAPSHOT</a>s are in use, there is a RECOMMENDED mechanism for naming target files on the repository (see [[#consistent-snapshots]]).
+If an application using the framework does not follow these recommendations, but wishes to support self-contained consistent snapshots the application MUST ensure that target files are persisted in a way where each target file can be uniquely and consistently addressed.

 ### Metadata files ### {#metadata-files}

 The filenames and directory structure of repository metadata are strictly